Future-Oriented Statement of Operations (Unaudited)

 Significant accounting policies are as follows:

 Expenses are recorded on the accrual basis.
-Expenses for the Commission's operations are recorded when goods are received or services are rendered including services provided without charges for accommodation, employee contributions to health and dental insurance plans and worker's compensation which are recorded as expenses at their estimated cost.
-Vacation pay and compensatory leave as well as severance benefits are accrued and expenses are recorded as the benefits are earned by employees under their respective terms of employment.
+Expenses for the Commission's operations are recorded when goods are received or services are rendered including services provided without charges for accomodation, employee contributions to health and dental insurance plans and worker's compensation which are recorded as expenses at their estimated cost.
+Vacation pay and compensatory leave, as well as severance benefits, are accrued and expenses are recorded as the benefits are earned by employees under their respective terms of employment.

 Revenues from Internal Support Services are recognized in the accounts based on the services provided in the year.